BabylonJS/OldDocumentationSite/content/features/Support/NPM_Support.md

 import * as BABYLON from 'babylonjs';
 ```

-YOu can also load specific classes if you need them:
+You can also load specific classes if you need them:

 ```javascript
 import { Engine, Scene } from 'babylonjs';